 STC45 is identified to have an indicative capacity for 47 net additional dwellings as well as limited non-residential floorspace in the form of Town Centre uses (indicatively 281 square metres).
 This therefore provides an indicative baseline unit capacity position of 120 units across the estate and with the potential for taller elements at Throwley Way frontage to achieve potentially higher density, as per the “Area of Taller Building Potential” designation and Sutton Town Centre (STC) Masterplan.

 The Estate is also subject to a draft site allocation STC6 (HELAA 2023 Ref: SH14) supporting residential regeneration as contained in London Borough of Sutton’s (LBS) R18 Plan (July 2024).
-More broadly, the estate is identified across both the adopted and emerging local plan as a vital contributor towards new housing supply to include a substantial proportion of new and replacement affordable homes across Sutton Town Centre.
+This draft designation also now includes the 216-220 High Street property.
+The estate is identified across both the adopted and emerging local plan as a vital contributor towards new housing supply to include a substantial proportion of new and replacement affordable homes across Sutton Town Centre.
+It is also worthy to note, that adjoining the Estate’s far north western boundary, the Council owned site known as the “Northern Gateway” site is also allocated for education or residential or Class E use under STC5 allocation (HELAA2023 Ref SH16).
+A Council funded educational facility for re-housing Sutton College is being brought forward at this site with a detailed application expected to be submitted mid this year.
+At Appendix 3, there is attached an extract from the R18 draft plan identifying the extent of the draft allocations and how they relate to one another being in close proximity.
 The town centre is a focus for numerous Government, Greater London Authority (“GLA”) and other regeneration funds which have been secured to bring forward wider regeneration in this area as set out in Mr Tucker’s statement of evidence.

 Surrounding Area

 There are no statutory or locally listed /scheduled assets on the Estate.
-A smaller part of the Planning Permission site namely 216 -220 High Street falls within Sutton Town Centre Conservation Area (to note the Statement of Case identifies the whole of the estate is not within the Conservation Area which is not the case and corrected here).
+A smaller part of the Planning Permission site namely 216 -220 High Street falls within Sutton Town Centre Conservation Area (to note the Statement of Case identifies the whole of the estate is not within the Conservation Area which is not the case and corrected here; with reference to Statement of Case at CDA.4).
 The closest scheduled monument is the ‘Milestone in Sutton High Street’ which is located approximately 50 metres to the southwest of the Site boundary.
-Nearby designated heritage assets across the town centre are illustrated at Appendix 3.
+Nearby designated heritage assets across the town centre are illustrated at Appendix 4.

 The area surrounding the Estate is characterised by a range of architectural styles and periods of development, with no single prevailing character.